gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppStaff.md

 > `optional` **\_id**: `string`

-- The unique identifier for the sales channel staff member
+- The unique identifier for the sales channel staff member.

 ***